willemt/bmon/README.rst

 But.. if you have multiple threads this can be difficult to coordinate, especially if the threads need to respond to clients quickly.

-bmon (aka batching monitor) makes it easy to batch work from multiple threads
+bmon (aka batching `monitor <http://en.wikipedia.org/wiki/Monitor_(synchronization)>`_) makes it easy to batch work from multiple threads.

-Case study: Batching PearDB's LMBD writes
+Case study: Batching PearDB's LMDB writes
 -----------------------------------------
 LMDB only allows a single writer.
 To get around this it's best to batch your writes into a single transactionn.